martinezmatias/diff-auto-tuning/README.md

 Second, it saves the edit script generated for each particular hyperparameter optimization (i.e., each point in the space of hyperconfigurations).
 DAT saves only distinct edit scripts to save storage space.

-## Configuration

-### Configuration GumTree 3

-GumTree 3 is not currently available on github.
-In this doc, we explain how to generate the Jar to be included in the doc.

-To generate GumTree 3 jar:

-From core and jdt build.

-description = 'GumTree core module.'

-dependencies {
-	compile 'com.github.mpkorstanje:simmetrics-core:3.2.3'
-	compile 'net.sf.trove4j:trove4j:3.0.3'
-	compile 'com.google.code.gson:gson:2.8.2'
-	compile 'org.jgrapht:jgrapht-core:1.0.1'
-}

-allprojects {
-	gradle.projectsEvaluated {
-		tasks.withType(JavaCompile) {
-			options.compilerArgs << "-Xlint:unchecked" << "-Xlint:deprecation"
-		}
-	}

-}

-task fatJar(type: Jar) {
-   // manifest {
-    //    attributes 'Implementation-Title': 'Gradle Jar File Example',
-   //             'Implementation-Version': "vmm"
-   // }
-    baseName = project.name + '-all'
-    from { configurations.compile.collect { it.isDirectory() ? it : zipTree(it) } }
-    with jar
-}

-//Get dependencies from Maven central repository repositories {
-    mavenCentral()
-}